barty777/machine_learning_coursera/README.md

 # Machine Learning Online Course (Stanford)

+### Author
+Bartol Freškura

 ### Applying patch for Octave 4.0
 1. Extract the contents of this zip file to the "machine-learning-ex?/ex?/" folder for each programming exercise.
 Be sure you preserve the folder attributes and the other files in that subfolder.
 This patch will overwrite these two existing files: